ember-lifeline/ember-lifeline/README.md

     ember install ember-lifeline

-To use any of the below mentioned methods in your component, view or service, you will have to import and apply one or both of these mixins to your class:
+To use any of the below mentioned methods in your component, route or service, you will have to import and apply one or both of these mixins to your class:
 * `ember-lifeline/mixins/run` for using any of the *Task methods
 * `ember-lifeline/mixins/dom` for using `addEventListener`